 Elegant and unspoiled, Alentejo is an ideal destination for lovers of culture, wine, and cuisine.
-Planning what to do in three days in Alentejo can be a bit overwhelming but it is actually that perfect middle ground for an awesome short vacation.
+Planning what to do in three days in Alentejo can be overwhelming, but it is that perfect middle-ground for an awesome short vacation.
 Here's everything you need to know to visit the region with limited time.

-Alentejo seems a million miles away from the hectic hubbub of Lisbon.
-Ignored by all but a few, now the region is being touted both the Provence and Tuscany of Portugal and has confidently taken its place as an area of outstanding wine production.
+Alentejo seems a million miles away from the hectic hub of Lisbon.
+Ignored by all but a few, now the region is being touted by both the Provence and Tuscany of Portugal and has confidently taken its place as an area of outstanding wine production.

 Three days in Alentejo can seem like a really short trip, but you can actually get a lot done.
 Down below you'll find a full day-by-day breakdown, which will give you a 101 introduction to what you can do, see, and enjoy in Alentejo.

-Spend the first night at the exclusive wine resort L'AND Vineyards which is located just one hour’s drive from the capital.
-This oenophile's dream resorts is the perfect haven for those keen to explore the countryside and find out more about Portuguese food and wine in a relaxing environment.
+Spend the first night at the exclusive wine resort L'AND Vineyards, located just one hour’s drive from the capital.
+This oenophile's dream resort is the perfect haven for those keen to explore the countryside and find out more about Portuguese food and wine in a relaxing environment.

 From the surrounding grape fields to the wine therapy spa by Caudalie, everything in it revolves around wine.
-As expected, it also offers several wine tasting experiences, all paired with a comprehensive explanation on the local production, grape varieties and wine-making processes implemented in the estate.
-Besides, there's a Complete Wine Experience Course available which will not only guide you through the basics of wine production and tasting, but wine pairing as well.
+As expected, it also offers several wine tasting experiences, all paired with a comprehensive explanation of the local production, grape varieties, and wine-making processes implemented in the estate.
+Besides, there's a Complete Wine Experience Course available that will guide you through the basics of wine production and tasting, and wine pairing.

 ◈ Did you know?
 There are now 23 Michelin-starred restaurants in the country, a yearly growing number that only strengthens Portugal's soaring culinary reputation.

-Start your second day in Alentejo with a great breakfast and jump right into action.
-Get up close and personal with Alentejo's long-standing wine producing industry with a visit to Monte da Ravasqueira.
+Start your second day in Alentejo with a great breakfast and jump right into the action.
+Get up close and personal with Alentejo's long-standing wine-producing industry with a visit to Monte da Ravasqueira.
 This is just one of the many traditional wineries which have opened their doors to curious wine enthusiasts.

 ◈ Did you know?
 If you're traveling in a group of 10 or more, it is a great place for a gathering over a very nice meal.

-In the afternoon, take some time to explore Évora city center, a UNESCO Heritage site and Alentejo's main city and university town.
-Spend the night at local Convento do Espinheiro which was awarded first place among the best resort hotels in Spain and Portugal, according to T + L's readers in 2017.
+In the afternoon, take some time to explore Évora city center, a UNESCO Heritage Site, and Alentejo's main city and university town.
+Spend the night at local Convento do Espinheiro which was awarded first place among the best resort hotels in Spain and Portugal.

 With such a beautiful landscape, you have no choice but to take advantage of the great outdoors - a sprawl of plain and cork oak forests that stretch as far as the eye can see - the white-washed hilltop villages, and the incredible water reservoirs.